Anshika75/LaDebug-Club/README.md

 # LaDebug-Club
-Technical Team Task 3: to make a website for the club
+Technical Team Task: to make a website for the club
 # View
 https://anshika75.github.io/LaDebug-Club/